JonnoB/PowerGridNetworking/README.md

 # Power Grid Networking
 ## An R package for complex network analysis of cascading failures on power grids.

+The R package is a general set of functions that can be used for DC simulation of cascading failures on the power grid.
+It also includes functions for simulating targeted and random attacks on a given power network.
+The package provides support for networks with Line limits as well as functions for generating line limits using either proportional loading or a linear models derived from real line limit data.

 # Instructions
 1. Open [R](https://cran.r-project.org/)/[Rstudio](https://www.rstudio.com/) and ensure that `devtools` has been installed
 1. Run the following code `library(devtools); install_github("JonnoB/PowerGridNetworking")`